Fast Generation of RSA Keys using Smooth Integers: Introduction

 \section{Introduction}

-Additive number theory is a fascinating area of mathematics.
-In it one can find problems with extreme difficulties that can be posed in a really simple way.
-Goldbach conjecture \cite{Helfgott} or twin-primes conjectures are, perhaps, the simplest examples.
-One of the most challenging problems in modern number theory is the so-called $abc$-conjecture \cite{B.M.M.deWeger1989}.
-In a most intuitive way, it can be posed like this: the equation $a+b=c$ ($\gcd(a,b,c) = 1$) does not have large solutions in numbers with only small prime factors.
-Numbers without large prime factors are usually called smooth numbers.
-They have very substantial use in various cryptographic primitives – both as a tool to speed up specific operations (e.g., point multiplications over various types of elliptic curves \cite{Dimitrov2005}) and also as a cryptanalytic tool (in implementation of several algorithms for factoring and discrete logarithm problem).\cite{Agrawal2004, Avanzi2006, Bernstein2002, Bernsteina, Bernstein, Capunay2015, Dimitrov2005, Dimitrov2007, Dimitrov1998, Doche2014}
+\IEEEPARstart{A}{dditive} number theory is a fascinating area of mathematics.
+In it one can find problems with extreme difficulties that can be posed in a relatively simple way.
+Goldbach or twin-primes conjectures are, perhaps, the simplest examples.
+One of the most challenging problems in modern number theory is the $abc$-conjecture, which can be posed as: the equation $a+b=c$ where $GCD(a,b) = 1$ does not have large solutions in numbers with only small prime factors.
+Benne de Weger’s thesis \cite{B.M.M.deWeger1989} provides a large number of fascinating specific numerical facts that highlight the properties of numbers with small prime factors only.
+For example, the equation $x+y=z$ has exactly 545 solutions in numbers of the form $2^a\cdot3^b\cdot5^c\cdot7^d\cdot11^e\cdot13^f$ such that $GCD(x,y)=1$ -- the largest one being $2^1\cdot3^{11}\cdot5^1 + 7^1\cdot13^1 = 11^6$.
+Numbers without large prime factors are usually called \textit{smooth numbers}.
+They have substantial use in various cryptographic primitives~\cite{bernstein2007, Dimitrov2007a, Dimitrov2011, Chabrier2013} as a tool to speed up specific operations (e.g., point multiplications over various types of elliptic curves) and also as a cryptanalytic tool (e.g., in the implementation of several algorithms for factoring and discrete logarithm problem).

-In this research work we will outline some properties of the smooth numbers, showcase how they can be used to produce an extremely simple function that we suspect to be a one-way function.
-They also can be used to improve the speed of various primality generation algorithms.
-Whilst the later application is more concrete, we hope that the other specific properties discussed in the paper will open a large room for discussion and other potential uses of the smooth numbers in cryptographic applications.
+In this paper we will outline some properties of the smooth numbers and showcase how they can be used to improve the speed of various primality generation algorithms (see Section~\ref{sec:fast-gen-intro}), and, based on that, propose a one-way function which may be used to build new public-key encryption schemes (see Section~\ref{sec:one-way-intro}).